python-attrs/attrs/docs/api.rst

 .. autofunction:: attr.validators.and_

-   For convenience, it's also possible to pass a list to :func:`attr.ib`'s validator argument.
+   For convenience, it's also possible to pass a list to `attr.ib`'s validator argument.

    Thus the following two statements are equivalent::